dhingrak/ToDoList/README.md

 }
 ```

 **Note**: Ensure that the json configuration file needs to appear inside the "config" folder within your EventStoreDB installation directory.
-If the "config" folder does not exist, please create it and paste the otlp-exporter.json file inside.
+If the "config" folder does not exist, please create it and paste the file inside.

 By default, the OTLP exporter does not export the metrics.
-You must provide an json configuration file to enable this functionality.
+You must provide a json configuration file to enable this functionality.
 The configuration file allows you to specify the following options for the OTLP exporter:-

 | Name     | Description                                                 |
 |----------|-------------------------------------------------------------|